Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 4. Each `checksig` and `pointmul` instruction costs `1024`.
 [TBD: estimate the actual cost of these instruction relative to the other instructions].
 5. Each `roll`, `bury`, or `reverse` instruction costs `n`, where `n` is the `n` argument to that operation.

+TODO: suggestion - specify runlimit in the transaction structure.
+Consume that limit from the one declared in the block.
+Federation chooses appropriate limit and signs over it, preventing DoS (because tx ID is computed only via execution of txvm).

 # Operations

 ## Control flow operations